By Ayoosh Kathuria and Shaoni Mukherjee

 objects left.
 Note, modules()

-also returns the nn.Module
+also return the nn.Module

-Note, that the above statement remains true for all objects / classes that subclass from nn.Module
+Note that the above statement remains true for all objects/classes that subclass from nn.Module

 class.